R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The *routing hint* is an arbitrary string that can be used to identify the sender of the mail from the host's perspective, e.g. a connection ID, username, identity - it's up to you.
 The enclave can use this string to signal to the host that a mail should go to that location.
-It's called a "hint" to remind you that the host code may be modified or writter by an attacker, so the enclave can't trust it.
+It's called a "hint" to remind you that the host code may be modified or written by an attacker, so the enclave can't trust it.
 However, the encryption on the mail makes it useless for the host to mis-direct mail.

 !!! todo